Department of Earth and Environmental Sciences

 Science II Building, Room 114

-CRED in Single Subject Credential - Geological Science
+Credential in Single Subject - Geological Science

 The Department of Earth and Environmental Sciences at California State University, Fresno offers courses leading to the Bachelor of Science and Master of Science in Geology -- as well as the Bachelor of Arts in Natural Sciences and the Minor in Geology -- which are especially well-suited for primary and secondary teachers.